HollowMan6/Tool-Set-for-College-Language-Test/README.md

 The information in info.txt can be used for further operations.

-You can run the Mark Inquiry script to do batch Mark Inquiry at a specific opportunity (when no validation code is needed):
+***Unrecommended*** You can run the [Inquire Mark Tool from NEEA for CLT](Inquire-Mark-Tool-from-NEEA-for-CLT.py) to do batch Mark Inquiry at a specific opportunity (when no validation code is needed using NEEA):

 * First, run Fiddler and other package capture tools to find out the address of the invokable Mark Inquiry function sever.

 * Then enter the Mark Inquiry server address in the script program

 eg.: The address you get by grabbing the package is **http://47.94.127.138/CLT/query?
 Data = xxxxxxxxxxxxxxxxxx**, then enter **http://47.94.127.138/CLT/query data** in the interface.

+***recommended*** [Inquire Mark Tool from CHSI for CLT:](Inquire-Mark-Tool-from-CHSI-for-CLT.py) Because CHSI does not need you to enter the verification code by default, only when your request too many marks through you IP will you be required to enter the verification code.
+You can use the method of hanging VPN to exempt the verification code, so this method is more stable.

 The result.txt is generated after the scoring is completed in the following format: